AR20-4/dsgn270-a1/README.md

 * __Online ordering (or at least online reservations) should be an option__

 Make it easy for your guests to order and your amount of orders will increase.
 It’s a simple way to grow your business it takes a little work up front to set it up but then it pays for its self.
+There was no online ordering for Fleur Del Sel.

 * __Images of the restaurant’s interior__

 Everyone loves pictures, they say a picture is worth a thousand words.
 Show potential guests what the look and feel of the restaurant is like.
+Fleur Del Sel had a photo gallery carousel at the bottom of their home page but it was cumbersome to use and didn't work quite like expected.

 * __Have an“about” section__